 [Note: this is a pretty long article – but chock-full of great info if you are applying to the UCs!]

 Lisa Przekop’s son was denied admission at UCSB a few years back.
 She’s in good company – many students were not admitted – but she’s the Director of Admissions at UCSB.
 Admission to the University of California has become highly competitive over the past few years.
-While the UCs tell us that California resident students with a 3.0 cumulative GPA (for 10th and 11th grades, weighted in that special UC way that allows a maximum of 8 semesters’ worth of extra GPA points) are eligible to apply to UC schools, unfortunately this belies the reality that each of the nine UC campuses does not have enough space for the number of students who are qualified and want to attend.
-UCLA, for example, received over 100,000 applications for spaces in their freshman class in 2017.
+While the UCs tell us that California resident students with a 3.0 cumulative GPA (for 10th and 11th grades, weighted in that special UC way that allows a maximum of 8 semesters’ worth of GPA bump) are eligible to apply to UC schools, unfortunately this belies the reality that each of the nine UC campuses does not have enough space for the number of students who are qualified and want to attend.

 California students and parents are concerned that the UCs are beginning to admit more students from out-of-state, and international students, because they will pay higher tuition – money that the UCs desperately need.
 They fear that this will disadvantage their students who are applying to the UCs.
 But out-of-state and international students are only a small fraction of the population at UC schools and in fact, they are not accepted at disproportionately higher rates than in past years.

 Each UC campus evaluates applicants individually, based on its own priorities and standards.
+They do not share information about which students are admitted to which campuses.
 UCs offer holistic admissions, evaluating both academic and non-academic factors.
 “We are looking for the students who fit the culture and the values of our campus,” said Ms. Przekop, helping to explain why some students are admitted to some UC campuses but not others (always frustrating!).
-Many students applying to the UCs wonder if each campus can see to which other UC campuses applicants are applying.
-The answer is YES, although they do not collaborate in any way in their individual review processes.

-Overall, here are the components that each UC campus considers in admitting students (additional detail about each of these categories is below):
+Overall, here are the components that each UC campus considers as they make their admission decisions (additional detail about each of these categories is below):